You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 PI: Serge Brochu, University of Montreal (Quebec/Atlantic)

-- Examining the Opioid Landscape Within Federal Prisons in Alberta
+Examining the Opioid Landscape Within Federal Prisons in Alberta

 PI: Kevin Haggerty, University of Alberta (Prairies)

 This project will examine: 1) How has fentanyl/carfentanyl impacted policy responses to security concerns in Alberta's prisons, and how does this development impact correctional officers and prisoners?
 2) Which measures might be most effective to address this problem in a prison environment?
 3) What is the level of appetite for different forms of harm reduction strategies in federal jails among correctional officers, prisoners and correctional staff?
 Which of these strategies are feasible from a security, legality, and safety perspective?
-4) What organizational, security, occupational or cultural barriers might have to be addressed in order to introduce measures to effectively reduce the various risks related to opiates in prison.
+4) What organizational, security, occupational, or cultural barriers might have to be addressed in order to introduce measures to effectively reduce the various risks related to opiates in prison.
 The findings from these inquiries will a) raise awareness about the extent of the opioid situation in Alberta's prisons, b) inform correctional officers about possible harm reduction measures, c) help shape opioid-related training, and d) suggest policies for a safer environment for prisoners and COs.

-- An Evaluation of the use of Community Transition Teams to Improve Health Outcomes for Individuals Recently Released from British Columbia Corrections
+An Evaluation of the use of Community Transition Teams to Improve Health Outcomes for Individuals Recently Released from British Columbia Corrections

 PI: Seonaid Nolan, University of British Columbia (BC)

 The period following release from a correctional facility is one of heightened vulnerability, as individuals re-immerse into their communities, search for housing and employment and attempt to access health care services.
-Accordingly, many newly-released clients feel ill-equipped to navigate this process and, in the absence of proper support, are at high-risk for relapse to substance use, recidivism and a host of other negative outcomes.
-To address this, the British Columbia Provincial Health Services Auhority (PHSA) Correctional Health Services (CHS) program is planning on implementing and scaling-up the use of Community Transition Teams (CTTs).
+Accordingly, many newly-released clients feel ill-equipped to navigate this process and, in the absence of proper support, are at high-risk for relapse to substance use, recidivism, and a host of other negative outcomes.
+To address this, the British Columbia Provincial Health Services Authority (PHSA) Correctional Health Services (CHS) program is planning on implementing and scaling up the use of Community Transition Teams (CTTs).
 CTTs adopt a client-centred approach to care, whereby a case manager works closely with an individual to help them identify their priorities and subsequently takes an active role in supporting a client to achieve their treatment goals following release from provincial corrections.